What causes male infertility - and how to improve your chances of conception

 - Try to eat foods rich in zinc, such as lamb, nuts, seeds, oysters, beef and baked beans, or take a supplement.

-- Eat plenty of foods rich in vitamin C, such as fresh fruit.
+- Eat plenty of foods rich in vitamin C, such as fresh citrus fruit.

 - Calcium and vitamin D are also important for fertility, so don't scrimp on dairy products.

-- Get enought selenium by taking supplements or eating Brazil nuts, tuna, sunflower seeds, eggs and mushrooms.
+- Get enough selenium by taking supplements or eating Brazil nuts, tuna, sunflower seeds, eggs and mushrooms.

-- Drink plenty of water.
-It's needed for sperm production.
+- Drink plenty of water – a must for healthy sperm production.